Chicago

 Social Media Lawsuits center around the idea that social media companies like Facebook, Instagram, TikTok, YouTube, and Snapchat were intentionally designed to retain an audience of young users, and that in turn causes mental health problems.

-This strategy, critics argue, has led to a surge in mental health issues among this demographic, as the platforms can create environments that exacerbate feelings of inadequacy, anxiety, and depression.
+The strategies used on these addictive social media platforms, critics argue, has led to a surge in mental health issues among this demographic, as the platforms can create environments that exacerbate feelings of inadequacy, anxiety, and depression.

 The lawsuits allege that these companies not only designed their products with addictive features and algorithms, but also failed to provide warnings about the potential mental health risks associated with prolonged use of these platforms.